 The last time I had him here was for a couple of different stays during this past summer.
 Boomer had eyesight up until very recently, but it was improved when he underwent surgery to help his ability to see.
 I cared for him during some of his post surgical period this summer for a number of weeks.
 Thank you so much Debbie, Norm, & Marilyn for entrusting Boomer to me over the years.
 I was honored when all of you at one time or another said you would never trust anyone else to care for him but me.

 Today (Nov.
 3, 2008) is a very sad day because Boomer just passed away late this evening.
 I will never forget this "perfect" American Gentlemen, as he personified everything that a Boston should be.
-While we have a lot of his genes, we know there can never be another Boomer - he was one of a kind, and in him I felt that I had finally reached my goal of just being in the presence a perfect Boston Terrier - and what a treat that was!
+While we have some of his genes, we know there can never be another Boomer - he was one of a kind, and in him I felt that I had finally reached my goal of just being in the presence a perfect Boston Terrier - and what a treat that was!
 Love and kisses to you 'ma boy.
 Thank you to you and your human family for making my dreams come true!